spine-examples/todo-list/client/angular/README.md

     ```

     This command will run the web application on `localhost:4200` and adjust it to work with a
     backend server available at `localhost:8080`.
-It also relies upon `spine-dev` Firebase
-    project — that you should replace with your own.

 3. Navigate to `localhost:4200`, the app will automatically reload if you change any of the source files.